 - Start with small amounts

-- Use passwords with high strength and two-factor authentication.
+- Use strong passwords and two-factor authentication.

-- Give thought to transferring money to non-pocket wallets.
+- Consider transferring money to non-pocket wallets.

 Safe Crypto Investments: Risk Management for Beginners